IvanCraft623/RankSystem/README.md

 ## Description:
 An amazing Rank and Permissions Manager.
 The best ranks manager for PocketMine-MP.

-## Important:
-At the moment the plugin does not have a system to create / modify ranges in the game, at the moment you must create the ranges manually from the file: "ranks.yml".
-This feature will arrive soon!

 # Commands
 Command | Description | Permission
 --- | --- | ---